hello-jason/portfolio/source/blog/2015-04-19-remove-unused-css-during-middleman-build.html.md

 ---
-title: Remove unused CSS during Middleman build
+title: Remove unused CSS from Middleman before deploying
 date: 2015-04-19 15:24 CDT
 article_summary: Remove all unused CSS from your stylesheets, during the build process, before deploying your Middleman site.
 ---